ThomasBourrieau/JuniorDotNetTechnicalTest/DotNetTest/DotNetTestUnitTests/Readme.txt

 Read the interface comments to know what must be implemented.
 Create a new test class that will valid the both features of IExtGrtNextEnvironment;

+Exercice 3 - SQL
+Follow the commented instructions in each tests of class SqlTests

 Tested skills :
 - use generic windows functions (sessions, environement variables...)